-- 2. Advising: Before the end of the first year of graduate study, each student should, in consultation with the Director of Graduate Studies, select an advisory committee of three members of the faculty to guide his or her general plan of study and to assure its relevance to the student's long-term objectives.
+Before the end of the first year of graduate study, each student should, in consultation with the Director of Graduate Studies, select an advisory committee of three members of the faculty to guide his or her general plan of study and to assure its relevance to the student's long-term objectives.
 The members of this committee may be changed, and advice may be solicited from other persons both in and outside the Department as circumstances warrant.
-The chair of the advisory committee will report progress periodically to the Director of Graduate Studies and to the Executive Officer of the Department. - 3.
-Plan of Study: The student will meet regularly with the advisory committee to lay out and keep current a plan of study that assures the following: - a. a high level of proficiency in speaking, reading, and writing French, by completing the sequence of courses in language normally taken in the M.A. program (see section II.A. above);1 - b. a general knowledge of the literature, by taking a judicious choice of courses that will cover all the traditionally recognized historical periods and the different literary genres, including at least 9 s.h. in French Studies at or above the 5000 level, taken since completion of the M.A.; knowledge of contemporary literary theory, for example by taking the course FREN:6140 "Critical Theory and Practice" or equivalent; - c. coherent areas of concentration, by taking appropriate courses and seminars with the long-range objective of preparing the comprehensive examination and determining a dissertation topic; - d. scholarly support of the areas of concentration, (1) by discussing the possibility of taking relevant courses outside the department pending the approval by the advisory committee, and (2) by the acquisition of skills necessary to productive research (the latter normally includes fifth-semester competence in another foreign language).
+The chair of the advisory committee will report progress periodically to the Director of Graduate Studies and to the DEO.

+3. Plan of Study

+The student will meet regularly with the advisory committee to lay out and maintain a plan of study that assures the following:

+- a. a high level of proficiency in speaking, reading, and writing French, by completing the sequence of courses in language normally taken in the M.A. program (see section II.A. above) - b. a general knowledge of the literature, by taking a judicious choice of courses that will cover all the traditionally recognized historical periods and the different literary genres, including at least 9 s.h. in French Studies at or above the 5000 level, taken since completion of the M.A.; knowledge of contemporary literary theory - c. coherent areas of concentration, by taking appropriate courses and seminars with the longrange objective of preparing the comprehensive examination and determining a dissertation topic - d. scholarly support of the areas of concentration, (1) by discussing the possibility of taking relevant courses outside the department pending the approval by the advisory committee, and (2) by the acquisition of skills necessary to productive research (the latter normally includes fifth-semester competence in another foreign language).